Lucsantosg/CloudLogAnalysis/kibana/analyzing_logs_Kibana.md

 * From the {{site.data.keyword.loganalysisshort}} service dashboard

-    You can launch Kibana so the data that you see aggregates logs from services within a provided {{site.data.keyword.Bluemix_notm}} space.
+    You can launch Kibana so the data that you see aggregates logs from services within a provided space.

 	For more information, see [Navigating to Kibana from the dashboard of the Log Analysis service](/docs/services/CloudLogAnalysis/kibana/launch.html#launch_Kibana_from_log_analysis).

-* From {{site.data.keyword.Bluemix_notm}}
+* From the {{site.data.keyword.Bluemix_notm}}

     You can launch to your specific CF app logs in Kibana, within the context of that specific App.
 For more information, see [Navigating to Kibana from the dashboard of a CF app](/docs/services/CloudLogAnalysis/kibana/launch.html#launch_Kibana_from_cf_app).

     You can launch to your specific Docker container logs in Kibana, within the context of that specific container.
-This feature applies only to containers that are deployed in the {{site.data.keyword.Bluemix_notm}}-managed Cloud infrastructure.
+This feature applies only to containers that are deployed in the {{site.data.keyword.Bluemix_notm}}-managed infrastructure.
 For more information, see [Navigating to Kibana from the dashboard of a container](/docs/services/CloudLogAnalysis/kibana/launch.html#launch_Kibana_for_containers).

     For CF apps, the query that is used to filter the data that is available for analysis in Kibana retrieves log entries for the Cloud Foundry application.
 The log information that Kibana displays by default is all related to a single Cloud Foundry application and all its instances.